diffbot/docs/docs/api-list.md

 ## Posting Content

-If your content is not publicly available (e.g., behind a firewall), you can POST markup directly to the Event API endpoint for analysis:
+If your content is not publicly available (e.g., behind a firewall), you can POST markup directly to the List API endpoint for analysis:

 ```plaintext
 https://api.diffbot.com/v3/list?token=...&url=...